Jamie-S2000/CI-project-1/README.md

 I tested the email link to mkae sure it allowed users to send an email to the address.

+The responciveness of the page wa stested to make sure the images and text changed positions at the correct breakpoints.

 I tested all the social media links to make sure they all open in new tabs and go to the correct links.

 - __Testing The Guitar Technicians Page__